srdncbedo/F0.1/README.md

 - The power source used is a 9v battery.
 - A battery lid is designed for easier exchange.
 - TB6612FNG motor drivers are used for a better performance from dc motors.

+# CAD and Assembly
 - For assembly; screws, nuts and heat set inserts are used.
+- Most of the parts are hold in place by chassis
+- Look at CAD/General Explanation for more details.
+# Wirings

 # Story